Marion Maddox

-Maddox achieved doctorates in theology and political philosophy from Flinders University and the University of New South Wales respectively.
+Maddox was born on 3 February 1965, to Dorothy and Lawrence Maddox.
+She received doctorates in theology and political philosophy from Flinders University and the University of New South Wales respectively.
 She is also the recipient of an Australian Parliamentary Fellowship.

-Maddox has worked at Victoria University of Wellington, New Zealand, the Universities of Adelaide and South Australia.
+Maddox worked at Victoria University of Wellington, New Zealand, the Universities of Adelaide and South Australia.

-In 2002 the Australian Association for the Study of Religion (AASR) Women's Caucus invited Maddox to give the annual Penny Magee Memorial Lecture.
-The title of her lecture was All in the Family: Women, Religion and the Australian Right.
+In 2002, the Australian Association for the Study of Religion (AASR) Women's Caucus invited Maddox to give the annual Penny Magee Memorial Lecture.
+The title of her lecture was "All in the Family: Women, Religion and the Australian Right".

-In November 2017 Maddox was elected fellow of the Australian Academy of the Humanities.
+In November 2017, Maddox was elected fellow of the Australian Academy of the Humanities.

+Maddox married Michael Symons, having two children together.
+She died on 16 September 2025, aged 60.
+Her funeral was held on 3 October.